onekk/emacs/arduino-cli-mode/README.md

 searching for a library and then separately installing it) have been folded into one.

+It is an improved version of [arduino-cli-mode][https://github.com/motform/arduino-cli-mode]with some added features:

+- it is not a minor mode
+- it has the ability to set the `arduino-cli` executable path if emacs is not able to find it.

 ## Installation

-A sample configuration with *use-package* could look like this:
+A sample configuration with **use-package** could look like this:

 ```elisp
 (use-package arduino-cli-mode